marwane8/marwane/README.md

 ## Experience & Tools
 Majority of my work lies in company repositories within the fintech space.
 My experience mainly derives from building out data REST APIs and ETL Pipelines within Chase and Bloomberg.

-In my freetime I enjoy working on the muslim league!
-Which is a league management web app geared toward processing the data for my local sports teams.

 My toolset:
 - **Web |**  Nextjs, Fast API, Python